magicleap/developer-portal-docs/versioned_docs/version-22-Feb-2023/guides/arcloud/_virtual_box_import.md

 5. Click **Finish**.
 6. When the appliance has finished loading, select it from the left panel and click on **Start**.

-When the virtual machine starts login by using the [credentials](#credentials) provided below, select a [deployment option](#deployment-options) and continue from there.
+When the virtual machine starts, log in by using the [credentials](#credentials) provided below, select a [deployment option](#deployment-options) and continue from there.

 You can also run the imported virtual machine in headless mode: